synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 If you want to configure additional SAML properties described in the Software Risk Manager Install Guide, add them to your srm-extra-props.yaml file.

->Note: Refer to the "Customizing Software Risk Manager (props)" section if you are unfamiliar with an srm-extra-props.yaml file.
+>Note: Refer to the [Customizing Software Risk Manager](#customizing-software-risk-manager) section if you are unfamiliar with an srm-extra-props.yaml file.

 Here's an example srm-extra-props.yaml with two SAML-specific props: